chrisallenlane/git-ripped/README.md

 ![Imgur](http://i.imgur.com/rPOUZOD.png)

 About
 -----
 `git-ripped` is intended to be configured with exercises of your choosing, and can operate in one of three modes.
 It can:

 1. prescribe a fixed number of repetitions with each commit
 2. prescribe a random number of repetitions with each commit (within a specified min/max)
 3. intelligently prescribe a number of repetitions with each commit, based on how much time has passed between commits

 Installing
 ----------
-Installation is simple.
+Installation is simple:

 1. Download `git-ripped` and `.git-ripped.json`
 2. Optionally place `git-ripped` somewhere on your system `$PATH`
 3. Optionally place `.git-ripped.json` in your `$HOME` directory
 4. Modify `.git-ripped.json` per your preferences
 5. Specify `git-ripped` to run as a `git` post-commit hook

 Configuration
 -------------